Seeed-Projects/Seeed-Homeassistant-Discovery/arduino/SeeedHADiscovery/examples/LEDSwitch/README.md

 ### WiFi connection fails
 - Verify SSID and password
 - Check WiFi signal strength
-- Red LED will blink if connection fails
+- LED will blink if connection fails

+### Can't access provisioning page
+- Make sure you're connected to the device's AP
+- Try navigating manually to `http://192.168.4.1`

 ## License

 Part of the SeeedHADiscovery library.